StatCan/aaw/docs/en/2-Publishing/R-Shiny.md

-# Deploying your R-Shiny dashboard!
+# Overview

-We handle the R-Shiny server, and it's super easy to get your dashboard onto the platform.
+R-Shiny is an R package that makes it easy to build interactive web apps in R. We handle the R-Shiny server, and it's super easy to get your dashboard onto the platform.

 ![Shiny Homepage](../images/readme/shiny_ui.png)

+# Setup

 ## Just send a pull request!